gravity-ui/uikit/src/components/Label/README.md

 import {Label} from '@gravity-ui/uikit';
 ```

-`Label` can be used for display some marking information. `Label` with close button or copy button may be useful for various simple actions.
+`Label` can be used for displaying certain marking information. `Label` with the close or copy button may be useful for various simple actions.

-`Label` is best designed to display one line text information with different color indication of its importance.
+`Label` is most suitable for displaying one-line text information with different color codes indicating its importance.

 ## Appearance